 If you plan on building a website or if you do it for a living already, pay attention.
 These are the 5 golden rules of web design you must follow.

-By ignoring these rules then you’re devaluing your time, the effectiveness of your website, and the ignoring website visitors.
-Don’t ever have the mentality that you know best.
+By ignoring these rules you’re devaluing your time, the effectiveness of your website, and harming your website visitors.
+Don’t block new information from your mind thinking you know best.

 Whether you’re designing a website for yourself or a client, these 5 golden rules of web design will help you create a successful website.